StephenGenusa/Bintropy/README.md

 Bin Entropy calculated based on 'Statistical Test Suite for Random and Pseudorandom Number Generators for Cryptographic Applications' published by National Institute of Standards and Technology, U.S Department of Commerce

 Source : http://csrc.nist.gov/groups/ST/toolkit/rng/documents/SP800-22rev1a.pdf

+See "Using Entropy Analysis to Find Encrypted and Packed Malware" by Lyda Sparta and James Hamrock

 ----------
     FFT - scipy.fftpack